Piidas/Momentum-Trading-Assistant/README.md

 Your feedback as well as contribution is most welcome.
 This project shall serve to support our trading and improve our trading results.
 Proposed next improvements are:
+  -
-  - Increase focus on OOP standards
+  - Increase focus on OOP standards (to be pursued soon in separate fork)
   - etc.

 Therefore, brains-on please :)